jguillaumes/SPISRAM/README.md

 The atmega32x chips contain a hardware implementarion of the SPI protocol.
 Please check your Arduino documentation to see which Arduino Pins correspond to MOSI, MISO and SCK.
 You can choose whatever available pin to act as CS; the recommended one is PIN10, and it is also the default.

-You can download the datasheet here: https:ww1.microchip.com/downloads/en/DeviceDoc/25156A.pdf
+You can download the datasheet [here](https:ww1.microchip.com/downloads/en/DeviceDoc/25156A.pdf).

 This library provides just basic support to initialize, read and write data from and to the device.
 You can use any of the three transfer modes available: